 All projects subject to the TDM Program must provide LADOT complete and accurate TDM Plan Compliance Documentation annually.
-This form provides LADOT information about the project including property owner, property address, contact person and/or on-site contact person, project land use (i.e., number of housing units, square footage of retail, etc.), and selected TDM strategies to meet the Project Target.
+See the template TDM Checklist Form in Appendix D. This form provides LADOT information about the project including property owner, property address, contact of the property's TDM Coordinator and/or on-site contact person, project land use (i.e., number of housing units, square footage of retail, etc.), and selected TDM strategies to meet the Project Target.
 Compliance with the TDM Program will be determined by LADOT's review of the TDM Documentation demonstrating how the TDM strategies are or will be implemented.
 The TDM Documentation will need to be submitted on an annual basis in order to remain in good standing.
 The annual reporting will also allow owners or tenants the opportunity to revise their list of selected TDM strategies over time to meet their Point Target.